NYPL/metadata-documentation/colophon/style-guide.md

 ## Structure
 - Use bulleted and numbered lists with each statement its own line
 - Avoid multi-sentence paragraphs except in notes
+- If there are links to other relevant resources either within metadata-documentation or beyond, include a "See Also" section with each link as its own bullet point, i.e.
+  **See Also**
+  [Metadata Liaisons and Contacts 🔒](https://nypl.github.io/metadata-documentation/resources/glossary/#:~:text=nypl.org/work_orders%20%F0%9F%94%92-,See%20Also,for%20a%20complete%20list%20of%20research%20library%20division%20acronyms%20and%20names,-DIRES%20Onboarding%20Terms) for a complete list of research library division acronyms and names

 ## Periods
 - Avoid use of periods except in Notes, try to separate out sentences with bullet points